raul-izquierdo/english/sources/vocabulary/Doing Activities/$ At Work.md

     = do his part (lo asignado) `He needs to do his part in the project` = do his share (su parte equitativa) `He needs to do his share of the chores`

+puedes echar un vistazo a
+    = can you take a look at `Can you take a look at this document?`

 ## Work Related Activities

+ponerse a trabajar = get to work
+    ?
+Después de comer, me pondré a trabajar en el informe que me pediste: `After lunch, I'll get to work on that report you asked for`

 Llamar al trabajo para informar de algo = call IN `I called in sick to work today`